Adopting A Cocker Spaniel - Pros and Cons?

 When adopting an older dog, once you've got him home, take a moment to consider things from his point of view, for example:

-• Your newly adopted dog will suddenly find himself in a strange and unfamiliar environment, and he might be feeling quite nervous, possibly even scared.
+• Your newly adopted dog will suddenly find himself in a strange and unfamiliar environment, and he might feel quite nervous or even scared.

-• For the first few days, he may be missing his previous owner and any other family members.
+• For the first few days, he may miss his previous owner and other family members.

 • He may have had a traumatic time before he arrived at the centre.

-Situations such as those listed above will create stress and anxiety for the dog, so we should be aware of them and try to help him settle in quickly and without stress.
+Situations like those above will create stress and anxiety for the dog, so we should be aware of them and try to help him settle in quickly and without stress.

 When Adopting A Cocker Spaniel, Preparation Is Key